 Art, Music and Creativity

-There are a few places around the globe which become a magnet for the creative sector.
-Inspired by the Coromandel's natural ambience, hundreds of talented artists, musicians, writers and creators have made the Coromandel home.
+Like a handful of places around the globe, the Coromandel has become a haven for creativity.
+Inspired by the Coromandel's natural ambience, hundreds of talented artists, musicians, writers and creators have flocked to the Coromandel.
 Here are a few of their stories and ideas for exploring the arts scene of the Coromandel.

 Dhyana Muir has many strings to her how, she teaches yoga, is a talented painter, makes jewellery, runs wellness retreats, and is also a photographer and writer.
 In this article Dhyana tells us how following her heart as led to wonderful things on the Coromandel.